workroomprds/DessiBigBirthday/README.md

 ---

-## Bus – 10:30 York Road, Near Waterloo
+## Bus – 10:30 Waterloo Road Stop F

-Bus pickup Saturday 10:30 am from Waterloo, York Road
-* not sure which side, yet.
+**++UPDATE TO PICKUP SPOT++**

+Bus pickup Saturday 10:30 am near Waterloo: [Waterloo Road Stop F](https://tfl.gov.uk/bus/stop/490000254F/waterloo-station-waterloo-road).
+That's on the station side of the road, near the Jubilee Line entrance, but a bit further on, under the big bridge.

 * I hope this will be a surprise to Dessi
 * please gather earlier so there’s a crowd to greet her (and so we can set off)
+* Driver is Eugene, Conductor is Michael
 * if you're late, I can't be sure that you'll be able to get on the bus – I can ask the driver where a pickup might be on the route, and I'll share that.
+* The bus apparently has a [live bus locator](https://pwp.pinpointers.com/?token=1319EE76C54740CCA5F1000020FB00001C7200000038DF706CA0CCB8)...

 Bus dropoff at 12 noon Hyde Park for a picnic.